jakubjanak2004/messenger-repo/README.md

 ![Chats Page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.39.24%E2%80%AFPM.png)

-This page is created for deleting messages created by certain user.
+This page is created for deleting messages created by certain users.

-If message is clicked and it belongs to you, you are redirected to this page.
+If the message is clicked and it belongs to you, you are redirected to this page.

-Here you can decide if you want to delete the message selected, after that you are immediatelly redirected back to the chats page.
+Here you can decide if you want to delete the message selected, after that, you are immediately redirected back to the chats page.

 ## Settings Page

 ![Chats Page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.32.13%E2%80%AFPM.png)

-If you are logged in and wanna change username, profilepic or wanna sign out of the messenger application, you can do it in here in settings page.
+If you are logged in and wanna change your username, or profile pic or wanna sign out of the messenger application, you can do it here on the settings page.

 You can change the following:
 - Username
-- Profile Pic: must be a jpg, jpeg or png and cannot be bigger than 200KB
+- Profile Pic: must be a jpg, jpeg, or png and cannot be bigger than 200KB
-- Sign Out: if you dont wannat to have your account opened anymore
+- Sign Out: if you don't want to have your account opened anymore

-This page was a product/user documentation describing what and how things works from the user side.
+This page was a product/user documentation describing what and how things work from the user side.
 If you are interested in the programmer/code side of my application you can check the programmer documentation.